jessiepelosi/hipergator_intro/README.md

 # Introduction to Using HiPerGator/Unix Machines

-This is a general introduction for using the University of Florida's HiPerGator Computing Cluster/Unix Machines.
+This is a general introduction for using the University of Florida's HiPerGator Computing Cluster/University of Arizona's High Performance Computing (HPC) cluster/Unix Machines.
 There are folders for each step, listed below.
 I tried to include practice files where possible (starting with #2.
 Copying, Editing, and Moving Files).
 Each step contains a markdown file (ends in .md)- use this to guide your progress as you work through.
-This is a work in progress- don't hesitate to reach out (jessiepelosi@ufl.edu) with any questions, conerns, or comments!
+This is a work in progress- don't hesitate to reach out (jessiepelosi@arizona.edu/jessie.pelosi@gmail.com) with any questions, conerns, or comments!

 Created by Jessie Pelosi